This is the 2nd Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 A step-by-step gumpaste Wild Rose video tutorial showing everything you need to know as if you were in the classroom with me, and nothing is left out.

-This Wild Rose is an ideal second project because it uses some of the techniques that are in the first project, the Traditional Rose, and there are new ones to learn.
-You will also find out how to assemble the flowers, buds, and leaves into an arrangement that you can put onto a cake.
+This Wild Rose is an ideal second project because it uses some of the techniques in the first project, the Traditional Rose, and new ones to learn.
+You will also find out how to assemble the flowers, buds, and leaves into an arrangement you can put onto a cake.

 I’ve also included references to key points in the video that need to be shown rather than explained.

 Click the video play button to load the video and then click again to start…

 The Wild Rose, also known as an English Briar Rose or a Dog Rose, is one of the most delicate and beautiful roses you can find in any garden or growing wild.